adafruit/Adafruit-CLUE-PCB/README.md

 Do you feel like you just don't have a CLUE?
 Well, we can help with that - get a CLUE here at Adafruit by picking up this sensor-packed development board.
 We wanted to build some projects that have a small screen and a lot of sensors.
 To make it compatible with existing projects, we made it the same shape and size as the BBC micro:bit and with the same edge-connector on the bottom with 5 big pads so it will fit into your existing robot kit or 'bit add-on.
 This is the alpha release of the hardware.

-This is the alpha release of the hardware, everything works, but we may change around the sensors or pinouts as we add projects and support for the CLUE!
-We've also set the price at an introductory $29.95 during the ALPHA, the price will be $39.95 after the alpha is over.

 While the CLUE looks a bit like a 'bit it has totally redesigned-from-scratch technology:

 * Nordic nRF52840 Bluetooth LE processor - 1 MB of Flash, 256KB RAM, 64 MHz Cortex M4 processor